Tommy Le Noir: Police career

 Le Noir joined the Arlington Police Department in 1980 in the patrol division and in two years earned a spot in the narcotics division and focused on undercover work.
 Three years later, Le Noir was selected to join the homicide division and was responsible for securing numerous capital convictions.

-During his distinguished law enforcement career, Le Noir has earned 75 commendations, 11 departmental awards, his Master Police Officer State Certification and the honor of "Officer of the Year."
-A black belt in martial arts since 1975, Le Noir pioneered the Arlington Police Academy's now required program in defensive tactics.
-He is also a certified instructor in basic and advanced courses in homicide investigation to outside police agencies at the North Texas Regional Police Academy and lectures extensively at colleges, high schools, civic groups and events and citizen police academies throughout the state.
+During his distinguished law enforcement career, Detective Le Noir has earned an impressive 80 commendations, 12 departmental awards, his Master Police Officer State Certification, the Distinguished Service Medal and elite honor of "Officer of the Year."
+A black belt in martial arts since 1975, Detective Le Noir pioneered the Arlington Police Academy's now required program in defensive tactics.
+He is also a certified instructor in basic and advanced courses in Homicide Investigation, Cold Case Homicide Investigation, Investigation in Police Involved Shootings and Use of Deadly Force, and Advanced Interrogation to outside police agencies at the North Texas Regional Police Academy while lecturing to colleges, high schools, civic groups and the Arlington Citizen Police Academy.

 Several of Le Noir's homicide cases have earned national media attention – having been featured on A&E's Cold Case Files, Dick Wolf's Arrest & Trial and Court TV's Forensic Files among others.
 One of Le Noir's most famous cases was that of serial killer Jack Reeves, which has been featured in eight different documentary programs including HBO's America Undercover: Autopsy series and the subject of the book Mail Order Murder by true crime author Patricia Springer.

-Presently, Le Noir continues to investigate homicides in the Cold Case Homicide Unit.
+Presently, Le Noir continues to serve as a Criminal Investigator with the Dallas County District Attorney's Office.
 He is often called on to teach homicide investigation at the regional police academy, and lecture at universities while pursuing a second career in the entertainment venue.
 He has served in a consulting capacity on such shows as Rescue 911, and as the host for Murder, a Bunim-Murray Production that premiered on Spike TV in 2007.